bighill/human_logger/README.md

 # human_logger #

 This `human_logger` project is a personal hobby project to explore various frameworks, languages, and methods that I find interesting.
 Building this is a learning exercise and hopefully proves useful as a reference for future projects.
-The `human_logger` app has a simple set of guiding principals that are recreated in various languages and frameworks for use in CLI, browsers, and other various apps.
+The `human_logger` app has a simple set of guiding principals that are recreated in various languages and frameworks for use in CLI, browsers, and various apps.

 ## Features / Guidlines ##